pingcap/docs/tidb-cloud/integrate-tidbcloud-with-cloudflare.md

 4. Fill in the **Connection string** with this pattern `mysql://USER:PASSWORD@HOST:PORT/DATABASE?sslaccept=strict`.
 You can find the connection information in your [TiDB Cloud dashboard](https://tidbcloud.com/console/clusters).
 5. Under **Location**, select a Data Proxy location that is geographically close to your TiDB Cloud cluster location.
-6. You need not enable **Static IPs** if you use serverless tier which is accessible from any IP address.
+6. You need not enable **Static IPs** because TiDB Cloud Serverless Tier is accessible from any IP address.

    ![img.png](/media/tidb-cloud/cloudflare/cloudflare-env.png)